zentralopensource/zentral/docs/architecture/index.md

 **RESTful API**: Zentral provides a RESTful API that enables developers to build custom integrations and extensions, as well as to automate tasks and workflows within the platform (e.g. reporting).

-**Docker-Based Deployment**: The platform is designed to be deployed using [Docker](/deployment/docker-compose), a containerization technology that provides a standardized and reproducible way of deploying and managing the platform.
+**Container-Based Deployment**: The platform is designed to be deployed using [Docker](/deployment/docker-compose), a containerization technology that provides a standardized and reproducible way of deploying and managing the platform.
 [Images on AWS and GCP: ZAIO (Zentral all in one)](/deployment/) are also provided.

 ## System performance and scalability

-Cloud Based deployments, using [ZAIO (Zentral all in one images)](/deployment/) in AWS and GCP.
-Also Terraform configuration is provided for Enterprise and SaaS plans.
+Cloud Based deployment (VMs or containers) can be scaled horizontally and vertically in AWS and GCP.
+Also Terraform configuration is provided for Enterprise plan.

-With Django Framework using PostgreSQL, the database can be scaled vertically and horizontally independently.
-Django also support RabbitMQ/Celery for Asynchronous processing to support high loads.
+Queue workers can be scaled vertically and horizontally.
+Event stores too.

 ## Security and privacy

 Zentral ensures the **confidentiality**, **integrity**, and **availability** of endpoint data.
 Here are some of the key security and privacy features implemented:

-**Secure connections**: all data transmitted between the endpoints and Zentral is encrypted using **TLS** and **mTLS**.
+**Secure connections**: all data transmitted between Zentral and any 3rd party is encrypted using **mTLS**.

 **Encryption**: Zentral can be configured to [**encrypt some DB fields**](/configuration/secret_engines/) that are considered secrets.
 Secret engines supported: AWS Key Mgmt Service, Fernet backend, Google Cloud Key Mgmt.

-**MDM requires multiple certificates to operate**, including an **APNs certificate** to talk to clients (push notifications) and an **SSL certificate** to communicate securely.

 Django provides default security characteristics (API tokens, Authentication, password hashes).
-For authentication, [Okta](/configuration/okta_saml/) (or any other SAMLs) can be integrated with Zentral, hence Two-Factor-Authentication (**2FA**) is supported.
+For authentication, [Okta](/configuration/okta_saml/) (or any other Identity Provider) can be integrated with Zentral, hence Two-Factor-Authentication (**2FA**) is supported.
+Two factor (WebAuthN, TOTP) also supported natively for the local accounts.

 ## Development process

 OWASP Secure coding practices are linked in the section [Development intro](/development/).
 To develop in Zentral, Open Source standard workflow (repo forking) is used, in combination of a Dokerized App for local development with TLS certificates.

 Regarding Testing, local automated testing and github workflow CI is being used, with coverage analysis in Coveralls: [![Coverage Status](https://coveralls.io/repos/github/zentralopensource/zentral/badge.svg?branch=main)](https://coveralls.io/github/zentralopensource/zentral?branch=main).
-Besides testing, on Githun CI there are automated security checks using CodeQL.
+Besides testing, on Github CI there are automated security checks using CodeQL.